moby/moby/docs/sources/articles/dockerfile_best-practices.md

 ### [`EXPOSE`](https://docs.docker.com/reference/builder/#expose)

-The `EXPOSE` instruction is the way you tell the users of your image where to connect.
+The `EXPOSE` instruction indicates the ports on which a container will listen for connections.
 Consequently, you should use the common, traditional port for your application.
-For example, an image containing the Apache web server would use `EXPOSE 80` while an image containing MongoDB would use `EXPOSE 27017` and so on.
+For example, an image containing the Apache web server would use `EXPOSE 80`, while an image containing MongoDB would use `EXPOSE 27017` and so on.

 For external access, your users can execute `docker run` with a flag indicating how to map the specified port to the port of their choice.